bcallaway11/contdid/README.md

 ## Examples

-With a continous treatment, the underlying building blocks are treatment effects that are local to a particular timing group `g` in a particular time period `t` that experienced a particular value of the treatment `d`.
+With a continuous treatment, the underlying building blocks are treatment effects that are local to a particular timing group `g` in a particular time period `t` that experienced a particular value of the treatment `d`.
 These treatment affects are relatively high-dimensional, and most applications are likely to involve aggregating/combining these underlying parameters.
 We focus on aggregations that (i) average across timing-groups and time periods to given average treatment effect parameters as a function of the dose `d` or (ii) averages across doses